Moon Montana & Wyoming

 - Grand Teton National Park including Flagg Ranch and Colter Bay, Jackson Lake Logde and Signal Mountain, Jenny Lake and Vicinity, and Moran to Moose

 - Jackson Hole, Cody, and the Wind Rivers including Pinedale, Lander, and Thermopolis

 - Sheridan, Devils Tower, and Northeast Wyoming including Sheridan and Vicinity, Buffalo and Vicinity, Gillette, and Devils Tower National Monument

 - Southern Wyoming including Sweetwater County, Casper, Laramie, Cheyenne

-From the time she was eight years old, Carter G. Walker made annual family trips out west to a Wyoming dude ranch, where she fell in love with purple mountain majesties and all things equine.
-When she graduated early with an English literature degree from Colgate University in Hamilton, New York, Carter landed, sight unseen, in Bozeman, Montana and made the West her home.
+From the time she was eight years old, Carter G. Walker made annual family trips to a Wyoming dude ranch, where she fell in love with purple mountain majesties and all things equine.
+After she graduated early from Colgate University in Hamilton, New York, with an English literature degree, Carter landed, sight unseen, in Bozeman, Montana, and made the West her home.

-In 2002, after a ski trip to the North Pole was unexpectedly (but brilliantly!) re-routed through the archipelago of Svalbard, Carter met and married Bjørn Sæteren, an absolute Viking and her hero when it came to the pursuit of adventure.
-The couple live with their two young daughters, Sissel and Siri—both champion road warriors and cowgirls at heart—in Bozeman, Montana.
+In 2002, after a ski trip to the north pole was unexpectedly and serendipitously re-routed through the archipelago of Svalbard, Carter met and married Bjørn Sæteren, an absolute Viking and her hero when it came to the pursuit of adventure.
+The couple lives with their two adventuresome daughters, Sissel and Siri—both champion road warriors and cowgirls at heart—in Bozeman, Montana.